Two advocacy committees call on the PC(USA) to recommit to the struggle for racial justice

 Tags: advocacy & social justice, god loves blackness, racial equity, Racial Equity & Women’s Intercultural Ministries, women's ministries

-Ministries: Advocacy Committee for Women’s Concerns, Racial Equity Advocacy Committee (REAC)
+Ministries: Advocacy Committee for Women and Gender Justice, Racial Equity Advocacy Committee (REAC)